hyperglyph/hyperglyph/spec/hyperglyph.rst

 collections
 -----------

-glyph has four collection types, an ordered list, an unordered set, and an ordered & unordered dictionary.
+hyperglyph has four collection types, an ordered list, an unordered set, and an ordered & unordered dictionary.

 sets and dicts MUST NOT have duplicate items,